ChinaEidolon/ChinaEidolon/README.md

 Manage your own organization at https://signmeup.world

-Want an easy good habit? krumbit.vercel.app
+Want an easy good habit? https://krumbit.vercel.app

 Right now I'm researching for the Neuromechanics Lab at Northeastern, developing my own side project, and I'm a software engineer for SUITS@NU.